 No matter how accurate your targeting is and how convincing your email content is, if your emails aren’t getting opened, then your compelling brand message is going to waste.
 Average open rates across all industries is somewhere around 25%, so if you’re not surpassing that, maybe it’s time to rethink your strategy.

-But, what’s the secret?
+But, What’s the Secret?

-The secret to improving your email open rates is actually pretty simple – humanize your strategy.
+There are a bunch of proven strategies you can try, but the holistic secret to improving your email open rates is actually pretty simple – humanize your strategy.
 Behind every email opened is a human being whose curiosity you piqued, whose interest you captured.

 Is it really that simple?
 Just be human?
 Well, it can be.
 Here are some tips you can follow to “humanize” your email marketing campaign and rise above the noisy environment that is a recipients inbox: